JustJeo/code_breaker_game/README.md

 There will be arrows on the top and bottom of the guessed number that players will have to click in order to change the digit for that column.
 Since I am going for a Code Breaker game that represents a padlock, players will not be able to key-in their guess and must "rotate" the column to their expected guess.

+Clues for the answer to the code will come as colored indicators.
+- Green = That is the correct number in the correct spot.
+- Yellow = That is the correct number in the wrong spot.
+- Red = That number does not appear anywhere in the code.

 ## Future Development
 In the future, after the vanilla version of the game is released, I do plan on adding extra game modes.
 - Easy Mode (2-3 digit secret code)